 The Annual Cherry Parade and Festival

-A local favorite, the Leona Valley Improvement Association Annual Cherry Festival, takes place on June 4, 2022.
+A local favorite, the Leona Valley Improvement Association Annual Cherry Festival, takes place on June 3, 2023.
 It doesn't get more down-home or sweet than this festival, where a local school kid suggests the theme.
-This year it's "All Aboard the Cherry Express."
+This year it's "5-0-Cherry-Oh!"
 So head on over to buy a t-shirt with that saying on it, see the car show and parade, buy some cherries and honey, and take part in a pie-eating contest!
 (This pie contest isn't how much you can eat, it's how fast you can eat one slice.)
 If you're not a fast eater, pass that by and opt for one of the famous fried cherry burritos.
 Mmmmmm.